uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 - Multiple teleportation anchors
 - Grabable objects which are grabbed at an appropriate point.
 (Make sure they have a ridgid body, collider and xr grab interactable component)
 - Change the controllers.
+-  and test
+add a teleportation anchor and test

+-- build to device

+- interactables
 -
+worksheet 2

+-affordance?

+-- grabables
+-- buttons
+-- ui
+--

 ## Documentation

 These workshops will get you started, but for your own project you will want to dive more deeply into the detail, the documentation is a great starting point: